 K. Yoshino, et al., Human Cell 19, 43 (2006).

 S. Azari, N. Ahmadi, M. J. Tehrani, F. Shokri, Biologicals 35, 195 (2007).

+Huang, Yaqing, et al., PloS One 12, 1 (2017).

 L. P. Freedman, et al., BioTechniques 59, 189 (2014).

-L. P. Freedman, I. M. Cockburn, T. S. Simcoe, PLoS Biol 13, e1002165 (2015).

-E.S.
-Reich, "Bad data fail to halt patents."
-Nature 379 (2006).

 6. Supplemental Materials

-A set of 644,018 manuscripts published from 1970 to 2016 was selected from medline and PubMed Central by one of the six following Medical Subject Headings (MeSH) terms Cell Line, Cell Line, Transformed, Cell Line, Tumor, Breast Neoplasms, Prostatic Neoplasms and Lung Neoplasms.
+A set of 644,018 manuscripts published from 1970 to 2016 was selected from Medline and PubMed Central by one of the six following Medical Subject Headings (MeSH) terms Cell Line, Cell Line, Transformed, Cell Line, Tumor, Breast Neoplasms, Prostatic Neoplasms and Lung Neoplasms.
 The first three MeSH terms were chosen because they contained the term cell line and last three because breast, prostate and lung have been the top three cancer sites since the early 1990’s.
 From this set, 169,464 full text versions were available from PubMed Central or SCOPUS.
-A second dataset of consisted of 4,568,258 patents selected from the entirety of the U.S. patents from January 2001 to May, 2016 by searching for forms of the word cell in the text and supporting documentation.
+A second dataset consisted of 4,568,258 patents selected from the entirety of the U.S. patents from January 2001 to May 2016 by searching for forms of the word cell in the text and supporting documentation.

-A set of 3,508 cell lines of human origin (i.e. homo sapiens) with unique names was compiled using data from Supplementary Table 2 and Supplementary Table 6 included in (6).
-Namely, of 3,515 human cell lines, seven were listed twice: 2B8, AC-1M46, FTC-236, HKB-11, I 9.2, NCI-N417, P3HR-1.
+A set of 3,508 cell lines of human origin (i.e. homo sapiens) with unique names was compiled using data from Supplementary Table 2 and Supplementary Table 6 included in (10).
+Namely, of 3,515 human cell lines, seven were listed twice: 2B8, AC-1M46, FTC-236, HKB-11, I 9.2, NCI-N417 and P3HR-1.
 The table describes characteristics of each cell line, those being cell line name, canonical name, diagnosis, gender, ethnicity, and contaminant status.
 Indexing all options for each characteristics allowed for like cell lines to be grouped during analysis; for example take the characteristic gender, options include female, male and unknown, which were indexed as 1, 2, and 3 respectively.
 Diagnosis and ethnicity were similarly indexed.
 We mapped twelve potential Contaminant Statuses to either 1, denoting contaminated cell lines, or 0 denoting non-contaminated (Supplementary Table 3).
 “Parental”, “Parental?”, “Derivative Line” and “Derivative Line?” statuses were only considered for cell lines whose Name and Canonical Name were different, otherwise we mapped them to 0 (see Supplementary Table 2).
 The entire list of cell lines is shown in Supplementary Table 1.